Life Is Short so Blow out Your Speakers to Miya Folick's "Pet Body"

 Videos by VICE

 Just in time for your loud-ass summer party playlist, Folick has dropped the video for her new single, “Pet Body,” and man, does it deliver.
-It’s three minutes of strung-out guitars and drums careening in and out of surf-punk melodies, with Folick relinquishing her last fuck as her voice swoops from sweet to unhinged.
+It’s three minutes of strung out guitars and drums careening in and out of surf punk melodies, with Folick relinquishing her last fuck as her voice swoops from sweet to unhinged.
 “I’m just a brain with a pet body / I’m just a feeling in the room / Just a finger on a trigger / On a Friday afternoon,” she sings.
-“Oooooooo pet body / proper care and feeding for my pet body!”
+“Proper care and feeding for my pet body!”

 Get into it and watch the twisted Brian Smee-directed animated video below: